ocodista/trampar-de-casa/apps/auto-email-sender/subs-to-queue/README.md

 - Execute `getAllConfirmedSubscribersPaginated`
 - Create a loop to read all chunks

-### readChunk
+### writeToQueue

 - create a loop for each chunk
-- execute `sendToSubsInfoRolesAssigner`
-- execute `sendToSubsInfoEmailPreRenderer`

-### sendToSubsInfoRolesAssigner

-- send message to `EmailQueues.SubsInfoRolesAssigner` queue.
+- send to `EmailQueues.SubsInfoEmailComposer` rabbitMQ queue.

-### sendToSubsInfoEmailPreRenderer

-- send message to `EmailQueues.SubsInfoEmailPreRenderer` queue.
+- send to `EmailQueues.SubsInfoEmailPreRenderer` rabbitMQ queue.

-### sendToQueue

-A simple abstraction to send a message to RabbitMQ